Ten minutes engaging with your super could make you $500,000 better-off in retirement.

 But because they’re managed by people, almost all the default MySuper fund options are actively managed.
 That means higher fees, and, as we’ll get to in a second, worse results.

-But first, get this: two-thirds of Australians have never switched their super fund option.
 5 That means lots of people end up in underperforming funds, with high fees or bad investment returns.
 In the worst case, this can make someone over half a million dollars poorer in retirement.
 Join the one-third taking control of their future.

 Back to those results.
 Over the long-term, how do active and passive management compare?
 How will MySuper options compare to an index option?